Class of 2025 & Transfers

 Move-In & New Student Orientation

-Incoming frosh and transfers will move to campus September 11-13 and New Student Orientation will take place September 14-19, 2021.
+We are excited to welcome you campus!
+Incoming frosh and transfers will move in September 11-13 and New Student Orientation will take place September 14-19, 2021.
 All new students are required to live on campus and participate in New Student Orientation.
-We will share more details about the process to schedule your move-in appointment and recommend that you do not book travel until you have confirmed your move-in appointment.

 A Note About Campus Events and Meetings